 - Problem: the Admin Service isn’t accessible via its URL.

 - Make sure that the Admin Service is started.

 - Make sure that a certificate is bound to the port of the Admin Service.

-- Make sure that no error appears in the Coveo Diagnostic Page.
+- Make sure that no error appears on the Coveo Diagnostic Page.
 A common error is: “Could not establish trust relationship for the SSL/TLS secure channel with authority.”
 It means that the Sitecore server doesn’t trust the certificate of the Admin Service/CES server.
 To diagnose this issue, you can enable the System.Net traces in the

-web.configof your Sitecore instance as explained in My Favorite System.Net trace configuration file.
+web.configof your Sitecore instance.
 You should be looking for errors related to certificates and trust in the generated